Rocadinis/deckfuncs/README.md

-# somelibraries
+# deckfuncs
-This is a small repository with, as the name implies, some libraries for various things.
-More libraries will be added over time.
-Feel free to report any bugs or make suggestions on the Issues tab!
+Deckfuncs is a library for deck-based functions.